evolvingstuff/vdw2/content/posts/vitamin-d-receptor-activation-by-traditional-chinese-medicine.md

 <code class="language-text">
 Markdown:
 --------
- **Vitamin D Receptor activation has been proven to get more Vitamin D into the cells,This study adds many more VDR activators, many of which are on AmazonFor most activators it is not known &amp;nbsp; &amp;nbsp; Which activator is best for each health problem  &amp;nbsp; &amp;nbsp;  Dose size   &amp;nbsp; &amp;nbsp;  Dose Frequency (X doses per day -- X doses per month)  &amp;nbsp; &amp;nbsp;Should dosing be constant, ramp up, or start with a loading dose**
+ **Vitamin D Receptor activation has been proven to get more Vitamin D into the cells,
+This study adds many more VDR activators, many of which are on Amazon
+For most activators it is not known
+ &amp;nbsp; &amp;nbsp; Which activator is best for each health problem
+ &amp;nbsp; &amp;nbsp;  Dose size
+  &amp;nbsp; &amp;nbsp;  Dose Frequency (X doses per day -- X doses per month)
+  &amp;nbsp; &amp;nbsp;Should dosing be constant, ramp up, or start with a loading dose**

 {{&lt; toc &gt;}}